DrCheezebrgr/class-project/README.md

 ---
 ## What's under the hood?
-For my project I decided to use an interactive image carousel, some Bootstrap
+1) An iteractive image carousel.
+2) Some Bootstrap to ensure a mobile first design, that also enabled a flexbox
+to arrange the columns for normal screen size break points.
-to ensure a mobile first design, and a form if you would like to sign up for a
+3) A form if you would like to sign up for a newsletter.
-newsletter about Bacon events around the country.
-I even worked in a sticky
-footer for the copyright!
+4) I even worked in a sticky footer for the copyright!

 ---
 The project is very simple (K.I.S.S.), and as such should run without